catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 COPR / ZINC can be used as low-resistance alternatives to PSCN / NSCN

 The last rule prevents RSPK blocking SPRK from toggling SWCH.
 Coordinates are added to a coordinate vector and returned.

+All RSPK in the floodfill will have a circuit_map[id] set (maps particle ID to a pointer to the Circuit), their tmp set to: (0: not part of skeleton, 1: part of skeleton, 2 and above: their node ID).

 ---